vistadataproject/nodeVISTA/fmql/kue/README.md

   at Process.ChildProcess._handle.onexit (child_process.js:1074:12)

 ````
+Nevertheless, there is a workaround to alleviate the leak, otherwise, we need to upgrade to latest node 5.x to fix the issue:
-There is a workaround function implemented in the kued server code
+This is a workaround function implemented in the kued server code:
 ```text
 function workAround(worker) {
     var listeners = null;